mlcommons/medperf/README.md

    - VinBrain
    - NLMTB

    As an example, we're going to use the CheXpert Dataset for the rest of this guide.
 You can get it [here](https://stanfordmlgroup.github.io/competitions/chexpert/).
+Even though you could use any version of the dataset, we're going to be using the downsample version for this demo.
 Once you retrieve it, keep track of where it is located on your system.
 For this demonstration, we're going to assume the dataset was unpacked to this location:

    ```
    ~/CheXpert-v1.0-small